-Users of this document are encouraged to raise any enquiries and/or provide feedback on the content and usage of this document to the dedicated Highways England team.
-The email address for all enquiries and feedback is: Standards\Enquiries@highwaysengland.co.uk
+Users of this document are encouraged to raise any enquiries and/or provide feedback on the content and usage of this document to the dedicated National Highways team.
+The online feedback form for all enquiries and feedback can be accessed at: www.standardsforhighways.co.uk/feedback.